 |NETGEAR ProSAFE GS724T||24||2||/||48Gbps||No Information||29W||$219.99|

 When choosing a Gigabit Ethernet switch, the first factor to consider is how many devices need to be networked together.
 Purchasing a network switch with too few ports and not enough capacity will prove ineffective, and one that is too large can be a waste of money.
 Generally, small offices with a few employees should start with a 16-port switch, but a business that is looking to expand its operations soon needs a 24-port switch.
 So 24-port switch is the most future-proofing and cost-effective choice in small business network.
-Except the above mentioned S3800-24F4S, FS.COM also provides other three cost-effective 24-port switch for different demands.
+Except for the above mentioned S3900-24F4S, FS.COM also provides other cost-effective 24 port switches for different demands.
+For instance, S3900-24T4S is a Gigabit stackable managed switch with 24 10/100/1000BASE-T ports and 4 10GE SFP+ uplinks ports.

 Related Article: 48-Port 10GE Switch Selection: What Is the Right Choice?